Skip to main content

 This assumes you've placed this rule in your root BUILD file.
 If you place it elsewhere, make sure to update the path accordingly.

-For instructions on how to deploy custom executor pools, we the RBE Executor Pools docs.
+For instructions on how to deploy custom executor pools, see the RBE Executor Pools docs.

 Target level execution properties